-- Ancient Rome Civil War and the breakdown of the Republic - OCAA has nominated the following topic to be the basis for the 2021 external examination: Augustus \2022 topic TBC
+- Greece: The Persian Wars - QCAA has nominated the following topic to be the basis for the 2023 external examination: Augustus

+\2024 topic is Augustus

 Schools devise assessments in Units 1 and 2 to suit their local context.

 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).